-According a 2015 survey conducted by On Call International, a travel risk management company, the reason study abroad students are more vulnerable is because they tend to engage is “riskier behaviours.”
+According to a 2015 survey conducted by On Call International, a travel risk management company, the reason study abroad students are more vulnerable is because they tend to engage in “riskier behaviours.”
 This translates to casual sex, excessive alcohol consumption, drug use (including trying drugs for the first time) and accepting rides from strangers.

 Be prepared for worst-case scenarios